-- Non-activated Guard/Reserve members and their families who qualify under the Transitional Assistance Management Program (provides 180 days of premium-free transitional healthcare benefits after regular Tricare benefits end).
+- Non-activated Guard or Reserve members and their families who qualify under the Transitional Assistance Management Program (provides 180 days of premium-free transitional health care benefits after regular Tricare benefits end)

-- Retired Guard/Reserve members at age 60 and their families.
+- Retired Guard or Reserve members at age 60 and their families

 Tricare Select requires that you use a Tricare authorized provider.
 Referrals are not required, but you may need prior authorization from your regional contractor for certain services.